 Do you use nature journals?
-Over the years, we have used everything from spiral bound notebooks to pretty bound journals to 3 ring binders for our nature journals.
+Over the years, we have used everything from spiral-bound notebooks to pretty bound journals to 3 ring binders for our nature journals.
 If you are just getting started or like to use printables, fill out the form below and I’ll send you an email with a link to this free nature observation printable download.
-This 6 page printable set will guide your student with nature questions and provides space on each page for sketching nature.
+This 6-page printable set will guide your student with nature questions and provide space on each page for sketching nature.

 - Handbook of Nature Study – My Favorite Tree-Terrific Trees of North America– Tree Nature Study Printable Pages